hafezbahrami/create_linux_shell/README_cool_shell_commands.md

 Now, we cann compile and run the compiled file.
 We sould know, there is no order which one (parent or child) gets called first.

-In Linu, processors have id, and we can get it by:
+In Linux, processors have id, and we can get it by:
 ```
 (int) getpid()
 ```